ryanhassing/cs451-team7/README.md

 - Zara Zahimi

 ### The Project
 This is a simple multiplayer checkers app created using Electron.
 It runs on Windows, Mac, and Linux.

-To install, clone this repository and navigate to the `./app` directory.
-From there, type `npm run package-linux` to build on Linux, `npm run package-win` to build on Windows, or `npm run package-mac` to build on Mac.
-The executables will be located in the `./release` directory.
+### How to Use
+#### From Executable
+Mac, Linux, and Windows executables come prepackaged when you clone this repository.
+Locations:
+- Mac: `./release/team-7-checkers-darwin-x64/team-7-checkers.app/Contents/MacOS/team-7-checkers`
+- Linux: `./release/team-7-checkers-linux-x64/team-7-checkers`
+- Windows: `./release/team-7-checkers-win32-ia32/team-7-checkers.exe`